andremun/InstanceSpace/README.md

 ## Options

 The script ```example.m``` contains code that prepares all the settings used by the code.
-Broadly, there are settings required for the analysis itself, and settings for the pre-processing of the data.
-For the former these are divided into general, dimensionality reduction, algorithm selection and footprint construction settings.
-For the latter, the toolkit has routines for bounding outliers, scale the data and select features.
+Broadly, there are settings required for the analysis itself, settings for the pre-processing of the data, and output settings.
+For the first these are divided into general, dimensionality reduction, algorithm selection and footprint construction settings.
+For the second, the toolkit has routines for bounding outliers, scale the data and select features.

 ### General settings

 -	```opts.perf.MaxMin``` determines whether the algorithm performance values provided are **efficiency** measures that should be maximised (set as ```TRUE```), or **cost** measures that should be minimised (set as ```FALSE```).
 -	```opts.perf.AbsPerf``` determines whether good performance is defined absolutely, e.g., misclassification error is lower than a 20%, (set as ```TRUE```), or if it is defined relatively to the best performing algorithm, e.g., misclassification error is within at least 5% of the best algorithm, (set as ```FALSE```).
 -	```opts.perf.epsilon``` corresponds to the threshold used to calculate good performance.
 It must be of the type "Double".
 -	```opts.general.betaThreshold``` corresponds to the fraction of algorithms in the portfolio that must have good performance in the instance, for it to be considered an **easy** instance.
-It should be a value between 0 and 1.
+It must be a value between 0 and 1.
 -	```opts.selvars.smallscaleflag``` by setting this flag as ```TRUE```, you can carry out a small scale experiment using a randomly selected fraction of the original data.
 This is useful if you have a large dataset with more than 1000 instances, and you want to explore the parameters of the model.
 -	```opts.selvars.smallscale``` fraction taken from the original data on the small scale experiment.
 -	```opts.selvars.fileidxflag``` by setting this flag as ```TRUE```, you can carry out a small scale experiment.
 This time you must provide a ```.csv``` file that contains in one column the indices of the instances to be taken.
 This may be useful if you want to make a more controlled experiment than just randomly selecting instances.